 But, if she was not killed along with everybody else at the banquet, who kept her from drowning in the sea?
 Who kept Jonas safe in the whale's mouth before he was vomited up at Nineveh?
 Only God.
 God chose to show us a miracle through her so that we might see His mighty works.

 Who provided her with food for three years?
 Three years!
-No one but Christ, who fed five thousand folk with five loaves and two fishes!
-She was driven into our ocean and survived in our wild seas until at last, beneath a castle in Northumberland whose name I do not know, she was cast up by the waves and beached upon the sand.
+No one but Christ, who fed five thousand folk with five loaves and two fishes.
+She was driven into our ocean and survived on our wild seas until at last, beneath a castle in Northumberland whose name I do not know, she was cast up by the waves and beached upon the sand.
 No tide could move her.

 The constable of the castle came down onto the shore to view the wreck and found the weary woman on board.
 She begged for mercy, in her own language – begged that her life might be spared and that he might help her.
-She spoke a corrupt form of Latin, but it was possible for them to understand her a little and when the constable had finished inspecting the vessel he brought her up into the castle.
+She spoke a corrupt form of Latin, but it was possible for him to understand her a little and when the constable had finished inspecting the vessel he brought her up into the castle.
 She knelt in thanks to God.
 But who she was, she would not say, not to anybody.
 She told them that she had been traumatised by her voyage and that she had forgotten everything that had happened to her before setting out.
 The constable and his wife wept out of pity for her.
 And she was so hardworking and willing to serve and to please everybody in the castle that soon everybody grew to love her.

 This constable, and Hermangild his wife, were pagans.
 It was a pagan land.
 But Hermangild grew to love the woman as much as her own life and Constance stayed for so long, singing her prayers, that Jesus saw the grace to convert Hermangild to Christianity.